-Students who possess a) a firm belief in their potential, b) an optimistic vision for the future, and c) a strong sense of personal authenticity, perform better academically and forge more substantial relationships in life.
-And, as students realize more of their potential, academic improvements become more evident and schools experience fewer behavior issues.
+Students who experience a) a firm belief in their potential, b) an optimistic vision for the future, and c) a strong sense of personal authenticity, perform better academically and forge more substantial relationships in life.

 Several independent studies have been performed which validate the 7 Mindsets Academy impact in the following areas: